mohan-the-octocat/costar-prompt-samples/README.md

 - leverage LLMs ability to parse and understand Structured data (XML, JSON etc) better
 - are more effective when emphasis is on the "how" rather than the "what"?

-## How does this look in real life?!
+## Got it, How does this look in real life?!
+Let's do a quick demo!

 ## References
 - https://meta-prompting.github.io/